 Lastly, sprinkle the tops with grated Parmesan cheese, Italian seasoning, and garlic salt.

-Easy Spaghetti Sliders looks just as tempting from the inside as they do from the outside!
+This Spaghetti Sandwich looks just as tempting from the inside as they do from the outside!
 Check out those layers of melted cheese, hearty spaghetti, and crusty garlic bread!
-Once you make Easy Spaghetti Sliders you are going to find yourself making them again, and again.
+Once you make them you are going to find yourself making them again, and again.
 All the leftover spaghetti in the fridge ended up wrapped up in this savory little slider!
 And to think they are so easy!
 You gotta make em!

 - Before I start sharing the instructions for this recipe I need to explain a little bit about it.
 I make five sliders at a time because there are five people in my family.
 I'm not listing specif amounts in this recipe, so maybe it's more like an idea than a recipe.
 I'm not listing the amounts because this recipe is super flexible in the amount of servings you can make.
 Make a few, or make a lot.
 The steps are the same, the ingredients are the same, just in different amounts.
 Please don't send me hate mail telling me that I didn't list the amount of butter, or how many rolls to use in this recipe.
 I know I didn't list it.
 That means you get some artistic license with this recipe and get to choose some of those things for yourself.
 If you want your slider to be piled a mile high with spaghetti do it!
 All I'm saying is no matter what, add lots of cheese!
 Okay, thanks for understanding.
 Here's what you do!